Star Alliance: Customer services

-Frequent flyer programs, Star Alliance Silver and Gold status
+Frequent flyer programmes, Star Alliance Silver and Gold status

-Status miles can be earned across all Star Alliance member airlines’ frequent flyer programs using a single frequent flyer card, allowing members to attain Star Alliance Silver status or progress to Gold status.
-Membership in any Star Alliance airline program grants full access to the entire Star Alliance network without the need to register with any additional program.
+Status miles can be earned across all Star Alliance member airlines' frequent flyer programmes using a single frequent flyer account, allowing members to attain Star Alliance Silver status or progress to Gold status.
+Higher-tier status levels of each member airline's frequent flyer programmes are aligned with the two uniformly recognised Star Alliance status levels: Star Alliance Silver and Star Alliance Gold.
+Both status levels entitle special benefits and privileges to passengers when travelling on the Star Alliance network.
+Membership in any Star Alliance airline programme grants full access to the entire Star Alliance network without the need to register with any additional programme.